dotnet/docs-aspire/docs/whats-new/preview-4.md

 **Workaround**: You can add a symlink from `docker` to `podman` as described in [issue comment](https://github.com/dotnet/aspire/issues/2701#issuecomment-1987227953) or you can simply alias Docker to Podman (`alias docker=podman`) as mentioned in [What is Podman](https://docs.podman.io/en/latest/index.html#what-is-podman).

-### When running .NET Aspire app, we sometimes see `KubeConfigException : kubeconfig file not found when the host is trying to start up`
+### When running .NET Aspire project, we sometimes see `KubeConfigException : kubeconfig file not found when the host is trying to start up`

 As described in [issue #2542](https://github.com/dotnet/aspire/issues/2542), you might see a `KubeConfigException` sometimes when running the Aspire application.
 For more information, see [issue #2542 comment](https://github.com/dotnet/aspire/issues/2542#issuecomment-1974253166) for a description of why this issue might likely happen.